 Since the beginning of StoryCorps, countless friends have sat down, one-on-one, to share the things that matter to them through the StoryCorps interview process.
 That’s why we’re celebrating stories of those people who matter to each other.
-Explore the collection to hear lifelong companions offer enduring support, new friends meet for the first time, and old acquaintances reconnect after years apart.
+Explore the collection to hear from friendships that have continually uplifted one another, ones that turned into decades-long love stories, and those who reconnected after years apart.

 Celebrate one of your friends by inviting them to a StoryCorps interview!
 Just download the StoryCorps App to record your conversation and upload it directly to the Archive, housed at the Library of Congress.
 Or, if an in-person interview isn’t possible, use StoryCorps Connect to conduct it remotely.